sussexstudent/falmer/README.md

 - **Forms and process** for students accessing services; *think creating a society*
 - **Housing auxiliary information** where current systems are inflexible; *think committee members tagging their own societies*
 - **Image management**; *think tagging, collections, usage information, image server integration*
-- **Search API migration**; *currently the search API is a lambda handler parsing the CMS results - this would allow result curation such as pinning and filtering*
 - **Slack automation**; *auth via, report issues, log usage*